mynameajeff/toyeso/README.md

         or at the end of another.

 There are a few keywords, I'll list them now.
-    (The full descriptions will be at the end.)

     const:
         stores constant number in the Imemory